 Bedsores can be the result of nursing home abuse or negligence caused by under-staffing, under-training or several other factors.
 In spite of national efforts to curb nursing home abuse, it remains a problem for elderly Americans.

 - Browse the National Center on Elder Abuse website.
 This government organization is tasked with educating and preventing elder abuse.
 Its resources may help you determine if your loved one was abused and guide you on next steps.

 - Read through resources from the U.S. Senate Special Committee on Aging.
 These resources have been vetted by the U.S. government and are a good starting point.

-- Research nursing homes before placing your loved one there. gov is home to the “Nursing Home Compare” feature, a database of all government collected information on Medicare- or Medicaid-certified nursing homes.
+- Research nursing homes before choosing one for your loved one.
+Medicare.gov provides a “Nursing Home Compare” feature that is a database of all government-collected information on Medicare- or Medicaid-certified nursing homes.

 - Read the Federal Nursing Home Reform Act.
 Passed in 1987, this legislation outlines a nursing home resident’s rights.
 If any of these rules have been violated, you may have grounds to sue.

 - Call an attorney.
 Many attorneys specialize in nursing home abuse and bedsore cases and can help you determine whether your family can be awarded compensation for your pain and suffering.

 To report nursing home abuse, call 911 or contact the National Adult Protective Services Association.